Submitted by on

 1. The Framework Core

-Defines what must be done to achieve different cybersecurity results, the Framework Core is divided into four parts:
+Defining what must be done to achieve different cybersecurity results, the Framework Core is divided into four parts:

 A. Functions—the five functions outlined in the NIST Cybersecurity Framework are identify, detect, protect, respond, and recover

-B. Categories—for each of the five functions, categories detail specific risks and tasks that must be carried out to protect systems and data (e.g., implement software updates, install antivirus and antimalware programs, establish and enforce access control policies)
+B. Categories—for each of the five functions, categories detail specific risks and tasks that must be carried out to protect systems and data (e.g., implement software updates, install anti-virus and anti-malware programs, establish and enforce access control policies)

 2. Implementation tiers